 - Available in 18, 24, 26 inches

-- They seem to be very stiff for maximum support under pressure
+- The wrist wraps seem to be very stiff for maximum support under pressure

 - The width might be ideal for covering just the right amount of wrist

-- The materials seem to be hard-wearing even under tough training conditions
+- The wrist wrap materials seem to be hard-wearing even under tough training conditions

 - They might be a bit stiff for squats and cleans

-If you prefer a bit of wrist flexibility, skip these as they are slightly on the stiff side.
+If you prefer a bit of wrist flexibility, skip these wrist wraps as they are slightly on the stiff side.

 These weightlifting wrist straps may provide a thicker than average neoprene padding, which might help to reduce pressure on your joints.

-You also may be able to tighten them enough to make them stiff without reducing blood circulation to your hands.
+You also may be able to tighten them enough to make the wrist wraps stiff without reducing blood circulation to your hands.